John G. Perren

 - Former Assistant Director of the WMD Directorate, FBI; Faculty member, Homeland Security Program

 - National security

-Mr. Perren is also an Adjunct Professor with George Washington University, College of Professional Studies Master’s Program in Homeland Security where he teaches intelligence/ strategic analysis and emergency management / crisis communication.
+Mr. Perren has been an adjunct professor at The George Washington University, College of Professional Studies Master’s Program in Homeland Security for the past 12 years.
+He teaches intelligence/strategic analysis and emergency management /crisis communication.

 - Bachelor’s degree in Criminology, American University

 - Master's degree in Criminology with a leadership emphasis in Weapons of Mass Destruction (WMD), Indiana University of Pennsylvania